 You can see a video of the latest Sunday service on this page, and previous services on our YouTube channel.

 If you are intending to attend the Sunday communion service, please note the following:

 - If you feel unwell, please do not come to church; stay at home instead and seek medical help as appropriate.

-- You must use the hand sanitising gel provided when you enter the building.
+- Please use the hand sanitising gel provided when you enter the building.

 - We will be keeping a register of people who attend.
-The basis for this register will be the 2019 church electoral roll.
-If you are not on this roll, then you will be asked to give your contact information (a telephone number or email address).
 This is for the sole purpose of contacting you if we are subsequently led to believe that someone attending a service was infected with the coronavirus.

 - According to government rules, you should wear a face covering while in the building.
 There are some exceptions to this, including: children under the age of 11; if putting on, wearing or removing a face covering will cause you severe distress; and the minister while they are presiding, officiating or preaching.
 Further details about this can be found here.

-- Social distancing of two metres must be maintained at all times.
-We have roped off two out of every three pews to facilitate this.
-The only time when this may be relaxed is (briefly) at the communion rail between you and the priest.
+- Social distancing must be maintained at all times.
+We have roped off every other pew to facilitate this.

-- There will be no singing.
+- Our socially distanced choir will lead the singing.
 You are welcome to listen to the hymns, to mouth the words, or to hum them, but not to sing along—even quietly!